 Our government is committed to developing, attracting and retaining the world's finest researchers.
 In addition to the other things we have done, we have created the new Vanier Canada Graduate Scholarship program and the Canada Excellence Research Chairs.
 We have invested more in the Canada Graduate Scholarships Program, more in the Industrial Research and Development Internship Program, more in the Canada Foundation for Innovation and more in the federal granting councils.

 With regard to the particular case the senator raised about her own University of Alberta, I was aware that that university had managed to attract a number of these research chairs.
 However, it is not up to the government and certainly not me to question any university on how it decides to allocate programs and funds within the institution.

 Senator Comeau, on the other hand, did not see that there was a valid point of order.
-He noted that the statement being challenged had not anticipated an Order of the Day.
+He noted that the statement being challenged had not anticipated an item on the Orders of the Day.
 When Senator Cools spoke, she quoted rule 22(4), and explained that it envisions a period of time during which senators can highlight particular events, but interventions are still subject to the normal rules about the content of speeches.
 Statements, Senator Cools urged, should be of a positive nature.